Agenda

 Talk | How AI Transforms Decision-making Processes in Defense Operations

-General Jean-Paul Paloméros : President of the steering committee at French American Cyber Security Conference
+General Jean-Paul Paloméros : President of the steering committee at the French-American Cyber Security Conference, ex-NATO Supreme Allied Commander Transformation

 9:45 - 10:10